ricardoom/dominotrono/content/portfolio/nypl-redesign.md

       figcaption="Detail from the home page section where staff picks are surfaced.
 This particular layout describes possibilities for overlay interactions within the book covers."
     >}}

-     {{< copy_wrapper class="details-grid__fiftyWords copy-block" >}}
-        The team worked diligently and thoroughly through a wide variety of potential use cases and scenarios concerning patron devices, educational and cultural background, and interests.
-    {{< /copy_wrapper >}}

 {{< /section_wrapper >}}

 {{< section_wrapper class="details-grid" >}}

         {{< copy_wrapper
           class="details-grid__twoByTwo copy-block__left" >}}
-          The login drop down in the header is fully keyboard and assistive device compatible
+          The login drop down in the header is fully keyboard and assistive device compatible.
+This portion was particularly challenging due an over abundance of breakpoints to accommodate a large variety of viewports and devices.
         {{< /copy_wrapper>}}

         {{< image